lennis-dev/INF-S-project-24/README.md

 A simple note taking app with multi user support that allows you to take notes and save them in a SQLite database.

+> [!CAUTION]
+> This is a school project and not intended for productive use.

 ## Features
 - Users
   - Register